10up/wp-local-docker/visualcode-xdebug.md

 To the `config/php-fpm/docker-php-ext-xdebug.ini` file and restart the docker images.

 ### Make it permanent - MacOS
-The problem is the approach above is that this doesn’t persist across reboots.
-To make it persist across reboots, we need to create a “launchd” daemon that configures additional IPv4 address.
+The problem with the approach above is that it doesn’t persist across reboots.
+To have it persist across reboots, we need to create a “launchd” daemon that configures additional IPv4 address.

 To achieve this we run the following commands: